theWhiteFox/theWhiteFox/README.md

 ![](http://thewhitefox.ninja/img/theWhiteFoxLogo04-GitHub.svg)

-Welcome to the git repository for `theWhiteFox.ninja` Web App :boom:
+This is the git repository for `theWhiteFox.ninja` Web App :boom:

 [theWhiteFox.ninja](http://theWhiteFox.ninja) is a static site hosted by [GitHub pages](http://pages.github.com/).